Bert Andrews (journalist): Relationship with Nixon

 In 1962, Nixon referred to Andrews in Life magazine as "my friend."
 President Eisenhower called Andrews a "personal friend" who "always presented news developments fairly and honestly."

 Personal life and death

 On April 28, 1928, Andrews married Martha Nadine Wright (1903-1979), sister of Roberta McCain (née Wright) and aunt of U.S. Senator John McCain.
 They had two sons.

-On August 21, 1953, Andrews died age 52 in Denver of a coronary occlusion (blood clot in the heart), following a first a few weeks earlier.
+On August 21, 1953, Andrews died at age 52 in Denver of a coronary occlusion (blood clot in the heart), following a first a few weeks earlier.